primitivefinance/rmm-docs/docs/faq/general/03-best-practises.md

 ---
-title: Best Practises
+title: Best Practices when Using Primitive
 description: Frequently asked questions about Primitive and RMM protocol in general
 ---

-# Best Practises
+# Best Practices

-Smart contracts and decentralized applications are brand new technologies that might require some time to be assimilated.
-Sadly, swindlers are using this as an opportunity to organize scams targeting the less aware users.
-Here is a collection of *best practises*, aiming at protecting our community.
+Here is a collection of *best practices* to follow when interacting with Primitive, or any crypto protocol:

 ## General

 ### Domain Verification

-One of the most important check when using a decentralized application is to be sure that you are on the right domain: [app.primitive.finance](https://app.primitive.finance).
-Common practices are to either bookmark the valid address or type it directly in your browser, avoid using links from search engines (especially sponsored ones)!
+One of the most important check when using a decentralized application is to be sure that you are using a verified domain, for Primitive this is [app.primitive.xyz](https://app.primitive.xyz).
+Common practices are to either bookmark the domain or type it directly in your browser, avoid using links from search engines (especially sponsored ones)!

 ### Wallet Safety

 You should **never** disclose your private key (or seed phrase) with anyone!
 Sharing this information with a malicious entity could result in the loss of all of your assets, including the control of your wallet.

+### Token Approvals

+Interacting with the Protocol requires token approvals, granting the immutable (and audited) smart contract control over the approved tokens.
+It is a best practice to revoke approvals when you are done using the protocol.